SamuelMagnano/LSB_Steganography/README.md

 ![steganography](https://github.com/user-attachments/assets/c7763c61-db42-4e36-ad89-a3b69930e614)

-With this code you just need to have an image called test-image.* (has to be RGB coded) inside this folder and proceed as follows:
+With this code you just need to have an image inside this folder (test_image.jpg in the code) that has to be RGB coded and then proceed as follows:

 Access via terminal this folder and create the venv (virtual enviroment) inside of it
 ```